2222-09-29

 Bill Gates – Founder, Microsoft

-2. Web Developer
+2. Web Developer extension

-The Google extension web developers have a lot of handy tools a developer can use in their day-to-day work – for designers as well as programmers.
 It allows you to do a lot more than the standard Chrome Inspector, like being able to easily add outlines to elements just by clicking, displaying rulers, finding all broken images on a page, and lots more.

-web developer chrome extensions for developers
+web developer chrome extension

 Link: Web developer extension.

-3. Hiver
+3. Hiver – Chrome extension

-This is a tool that helps teams manage group inboxes like engineering@ and bugs@, right from Gmail.
-With Hiver, critical emails – regarding support escalations and other technical bug problems – arriving in these inboxes can be auto-assigned to individual developers and kept track of in real-time, till the point of resolution.
+With Hiver, critical emails – regarding support escalations and other technical and bug reports and problems – arriving in these inboxes can be auto-assigned to individual developers and kept track of in real-time, till the point of resolution.

 Hiver chrome extension for developers